Burns: First aid

 For minor burns:

 - Cool the burn.
-Hold the burned area under cool (not cold) running water or apply a cool, wet compress until the pain eases.
+Hold the area under cool (not cold) running water for about 10 minutes.
+If the burn is on the face, apply a cool, wet cloth until the pain eases.
+For a mouth burn from hot food or drink, put a piece of ice in the mouth for a few minutes.

 - Remove rings or other tight items from the burned area.
 Try to do this quickly and gently, before the area swells.

-- If needed, take an over-the-counter pain reliever, such as ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve) or acetaminophen (Tylenol, others).
+- If needed, take a nonprescription pain reliever, such as ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve) or acetaminophen (Tylenol, others).